Northern Territory Legislative Assembly: History

 The Legislative Assembly was created in 1974 by the Northern Territory (Administration) Act 1974 (Cth), an act of the Australian federal parliament, which was a fully-elected body in contrast to the Legislative Council.
 The Legislative Assembly consisted of 19 fully elected members, but initially lacked significant powers, until limited self-government was granted in 1978.
 For the 1983 election, the number of members was increased to 25.

 From its inception prior to the 1974 election until the 2001 election, the Legislative Assembly was controlled by the conservative Country Liberal Party, which since 1979 has been affiliated with the federal Liberal–National coalition.
 In 2001, the Labor Party won a one-seat majority, and Clare Martin became the Territory's first Labor and first female chief minister.
 At the 2005 election, the Martin-led ALP won 19 seats to the CLP's 4; however, Martin resigned in 2007 and was succeeded by Paul Henderson as ALP leader, and retained government with another one-seat majority at the 2008 election.
 Labor lost its majority when Marion Scrymgour went to the cross-benches as an independent.
 She re-joined the party after Alison Anderson left the party to sit as an independent.
 Anderson joined the CLP in September 2011.
 The 2012 election resulted in the return of the CLP under Terry Mills with 16 seats to the ALP's 8.
 Mills resigned in 2013 and Adam Giles became CLP leader.
 The CLP was reduced to a one-seat majority in 2014 when three CLP members defected to join the Palmer United Party.
 One defector later rejoined the CLP.
 After further defections, CLP numbers fell to minority government status in July 2015.

 The 2016 election saw a landslide CLP defeat which brought Labor to power led by Chief Minister Michael Gunner.
 The position of Speaker of the Northern Territory Legislative Assembly was held by CLP-turned-independent MP Kezia Purick from 23 October 2012.
 Despite Labor's massive majority following the 2016 election, the incoming Labor government re-appointed Purick as Speaker.
 Following an ICAC investigation into allegations Kezia Purick had engaged in corrupt conduct, she resigned, and the role was filled by Chansey Paech on 23 June 2020.
 Following the 2020 election, Paech resigned in September 2020 to serve as a minister in Gunner's cabinet, and Ngaree Ah Kit was acting speaker for a month until her substantive election on 20 October 2020.
+The 2024 election saw a landslide ALP defeat which brought Labor to power led by Chief Minister Lia Finocchiaro.
+The position of Speaker of the Northern Territory Legislative Assembly was held by CLP-turned-independent MP Robyn Lambley became Speaker of the Assembly after the CLP won power in 2024.